biolink/biolink-model/docs/FrequencyQualifierMixin.md

 ## Children

- * [EntityToFeatureOrDiseaseQualifiersMixin](EntityToFeatureOrDiseaseQualifiersMixin.md) - Qualifiers for entity to disease or phenotype associations
+ * [EntityToFeatureOrDiseaseQualifiersMixin](EntityToFeatureOrDiseaseQualifiersMixin.md) - Qualifiers for entity to disease or phenotype associations.

 ## Mixin for